decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

-- init_res, vector consisting of 5 points of G1 and a scalar, in that order.
+- init_res, a ProofInitRes object; or INVALID.

 Deserialization: